-Why does Villanova University want to undertake this project?
+Why is Villanova University undertaking this project?

 How much will the project cost and how will Villanova pay for it?

 The project budget, exclusive of the Performing Arts Center, is $225 million.
 Funds will come from a combination of University investment, borrowing, and public and private contributions.
 The budget is still being finalized for the Performing Arts Center, which will be funded entirely by donor contributions.

 What financial impact will this project have on Radnor Township?

 This project will have a positive financial impact upon Radnor Township, including generating $3-5 million of permit fees and gross receipt taxes for the Township during the construction period.
 Villanova also is contributing $175,000 to Radnor Township toward the cost of installing traffic adaptive systems at six intersections along Lancaster Avenue.
 In addition, the University is contributing $174,000 to comply with an ordinance that is designed to offset development by enhancing and maintaining Township parks and recreation resources.

 How have the neighbors and the community been engaged throughout the planning process?